X-lab-3D/swiftmhc/README.md

 The output `results` directory will contain the BA data and the structures.
 The file results/results.csv will hold the BA and class values per MHC,peptide combination.
 Note that the affinities in this file are not IC50 or Kd.
 They correspond to 1 - log_50000(IC50) or 1 - log_50000(Kd).

-By default, SwiftMHC runs OpenMM with an amber99sb/tip3p forcefield to refine the final structure.
+If the flag --with-energy-minimization is included, SwiftMHC runs OpenMM with an amber99sb/tip3p forcefield to refine the final structure.
-This can be turned off by adding the `--disable-energy-minimization` argument.

 Run `swiftmhc_predict --help` for details.